Basic Strawberry Jam

 1/2 cup Granulated Sugar

-Combine the Strawberries, Granulated Sugar, Freshly Squeezed Lemon Juice and Salt in a medium pot.
+Combine the Fresh Strawberries, Granulated Sugar, Lemon and Salt in a medium pot.

 Using a potato masher or large fork, roughly mash the fruit.